 Elevation: 11,020 ft

 Howard Peak is a spectacular Pioneer Mountains peak with two distinct summits.
-It is located in the Wildhorse drainage on the eastern side of the Pioneer Mountains.
+It is located in the Wildhorse Creek drainage on the East Side of the Pioneer Mountains.
 USGS Standhope Peak

 West Face, Class 3-4 by Judi Steciak and Carl Hamke

 Date of Climb: July 8, 2016

-The trail begins approximately 200 vertical feet above the large parking area; it won’t take you long to reach it, so be vigilant in looking for it because it is critical in crossing the Left Fork of the raging Wildhorse Creek.
+The trail begins approximately 200 vertical feet above the large parking area.
+It won’t take you long to reach it, so be vigilant in looking for it because it is critical in crossing the Left Fork of raging Wildhorse Creek.
 The trail tops out at approximately 8,100 feet and drops to cross the Left Fork on a sturdy log footbridge that is equipped with an equally-sturdy wooden handrail on the upstream side of the footbridge.
 You do NOT want to lose your footing on this bridge, as a fall into the Left Fork would be catastrophic.
-It is a narrow, powerful, raging inferno–even in the middle of summer.
+It is a narrow, powerful, raging inferno–even in the middle of Summer.
 This crossing is about 1/4 mile above the confluence of the two forks of Wildhorse Creek (i.e., the Left Fork and the Main Fork).